How To Check Dilation

 Does it hurt when they check for dilation?

 When it comes to any type of vaginal exam, many people are understandably nervous that it will feel uncomfortable or even painful.
-So does it hurt when they check for dilation?
-If you have a care provider that cares about your comfort and wellbeing, then it should not hurt when they check for dilation and many people don’t experience pain during their exam.
-Of course, there are also many people who find that the process causes some discomfort, since checking for dilation manually can feel somewhat invasive in nature, especially if it’s your first time and you don’t know what to expect.
+So, does it hurt when they check for dilation?
+If you have a care provider who cares about your comfort and well-being, then it should not hurt when they check for dilation, and many people don’t experience pain during their exams.
+Of course, there are also many people who find that the process causes some discomfort since checking for dilation manually can feel somewhat invasive in nature, especially if it’s your first time and you don’t know what to expect.
 However, if you find that you’re feeling any pain during your exam, don’t be afraid to tell your care provider so that they can make necessary changes to ensure you are as comfortable as possible.

 Can checking for dilation cause labor